nepaul/learn-to-code-by-coding/README.md

-# Learn web development by codes
+# Learn development by codes

 > "Talk is cheap.
 Show me the code."  -- Linus Torvalds